 Depending on your car’s model you may get a notification of when you should start looking for a new battery.
 If not, you should ask your mechanic to inspect your battery and ask them for a timeframe as to when you should purchase a new battery.

 Just be sure that you do your due diligence in checking on how your battery is faring and when it is on its last legs.
 We also suggest reading this guide on replacing your battery at the right time.
+To learn more check this article about the best car battery brands.

 - Frequent Battery Testing